 Private Sector Participation in Jordan

-MCC seeks to engage the private sector in WASH sector development where appropriate.
-The Jordan compact includes a project designed to expand the As-Samra Wastewater Treatment Plant in partnership with a private sector operator that will mobilize a portion of construction costs.
+MCC’s $275 million Jordan Compact includes a project to expand the As-Samra Wastewater Treatment Plant in partnership with a private-sector operator that is mobilizing a portion of construction costs.
 The As-Samra Plant was originally built with support from the U.S. Agency for International Development, and is the primary facility for treating wastewater from Jordan’s Amman and Zarqa Governorates.

-The plant is nearing its capacity.
+The plant has been nearing its capacity.
 Without an expansion to properly handle growing volumes of wastewater in the region, the plant may become overloaded, its ability to treat wastewater properly may deteriorate, and farmers who rely on treated water for irrigation may face serious food safety risks and the loss of markets for their agricultural products.
-The As-Samra Expansion Project is designed to increase the treatment plant’s hydraulic capacity by one-third and its capacity for handling sludge by up to one-half greater than the existing plant, meeting the region’s wastewater treatment needs through 2025.
+The As-Samra Expansion Project is designed to increase the treatment plant’s hydraulic capacity by one-third and its capacity for handling sludge by up to one-half, meeting the region’s wastewater treatment needs through 2025.
 The private sector partnership may also enhance operational sustainability by transferring some risks related to financing, construction and operations to the private sector.